 Whilst high energy exercise is important for improving cardiovascular health and helping to maintain overall fitness and well-being, it is also important that we maintain and improve our flexibility, range of movement and posture through gentle, controlled exercise.
 With gentle exercise you take away the speed, enabling you to focus on the individual exercises and feel the movement within the body.
 Gentle exercise may at first glance seem easier however, because it takes away the energy and momentum, your body is completely in control and has to work harder, whilst also having to manage individual movements over a longer period.

-Our latest DVD, Wheel-Flex Flex and Stretch, is our soon-to-be-released gentle exercise programme.
+Our latest DVD, Wheel-Flex Flex and Stretch, being relased on Sunday 3rd December is a gentle exercise programme.
 Created for all abilities, it provides a controlled workout to improve and maintain the body’s range of movement, flexibilty, co-ordination, motor skills and posture.
 The programme works through the whole body in sections, providing you with 100 minutes of exercise to choose from, depending on how you are feeling each day and your own abilities.

 The DVD is broken down into 6 sections: Upper Body, Leg Work, Balls, Bands, Weights and Flexibility.
 You can choose to do the complete programme in sequence as one complete workout, or you can work on a different section each time, depending on how you are feeling on any particular day.

 - Upper Body – mobilising the upper body, working on range of movement, co-ordination, posture and stretching.

 - Leg Work – mobilising the legs, working on range of movement, co-ordination and stretching, through seated and standing exercises.
 Where standing work is performed, there are alternative seated exercises demonstrated that can be performed by individuals who are unable to or do not wish to stand.

 - Balls – performing upper and lower body movements with the use of a ball to provide focus and resistance.